 The Salinas Park Addition is located in Gulf County, Florida, which is a small county of 15,000 people in the Florida Panhandle region.
 Gulf County is less educated, and has a lower household income and a higher poverty rate than Florida or the United States as a whole (see Table 4-8).
 Specifically, the percent of white individuals in Gulf County (78.8 percent) is similar to the State of Florida and the United States, both approximately 77 percent (U.S. Census Bureau, 2015).
 The percent of the population (aged 25 or older) with a high school education or higher is slightly lower in Gulf County (82.0 percent) than in Florida and the United States (both approximately 87 percent).
 The percent of the population (aged 16 or older) in the labor force in Gulf County (45.7 percent) is considerably lower than both the State and U.S. levels (58.8 percent and 63.3 percent respectively) (U.S. Census Bureau, 2015).
-The median household income for Gulf County is also less than what is reported for the State of Florida and the United States.
-The percent of persons in poverty is significantly higher in Gulf County (21.9 percent) than in Florida and in the entire United States (15.7 percent and 13.5 percent respectively) (U.S. Census Bureau, 2015).
+The median household income for Gulf County is also less than what is reported for the State of Florida and the United States (15.7 percent and 13.5 percent respectively) (U.S. Census Bureau, 2015).
 As of 2013, Gulf County was ranked 22nd out of 67 counties in Florida for the percentage of their population in poverty (U.S. Census Bureau 2015).